How to Take a Soil Sample and Why It’s Important

 Conclusion

 Soil compaction testing with a penetrometer is a simple yet powerful practice that can greatly enhance pasture health and productivity.
-By regularly monitoring soil compaction and addressing issues promptly, you can ensure your pastures rem
+When paired with a soil probe to visually inspect root depth and soil structure, you gain a more complete understanding of the conditions below the surface.
+By regularly monitoring soil health using both tools and responding proactively to any issues, you can ensure your pastures remain resilient, fertile, and productive for years to come.

 Related Blog